 - Chondroitin and glucosamine — two substances that work in conjunction to support cartilage (the cushion between bones that can be worn away as the hip socket grinds against itself) — are some of the most common ingredients included in joint supplements.

 - Omega-3s are also helpful for reducing joint pain in some cases.
 Found in fish oil and green-lipped mussels, these fatty acids help reduce inflammation, and they may also help with coat and brain health.

 - Methylsulfonylmethane or MSM is another over-the-counter supplement option with anti-inflammatory principles that your vet may recommend.
-It comes in a capsule or powder form (just note that it shouldn’t be used in conjunction with NSAIDs).
+It comes in a capsule or powder form.

 - Your pup might also find pain relief with cannabidiol (CBD).
 Relatively new on the scene, CBD oils and treats may help ease joint pain due to hip dysplasia.